kujtimiihoxha/laravel-ng-ts/readme.md

 -  ```@Directive```   - to generate a filter function use ```laravel-ng-ts:directive [filter-name]```
 -  ```@Describe```    - to generate a filter function use ```laravel-ng-ts:describe [describe-name]```

+To find out more about the generators see   [kujtimiihoxha/generator-laravel-ng-ts](https://github.com/kujtimiihoxha/generator-laravel-ng-ts).
 ## @Component()
 The component decorator accepts an object with the type of ```App.Decorators.IComponentOptions``` that extends ```angular.IComponentOptions``` the only additional field that is added is the ```selector``` field.